conmaol/maglocunus/r/relational_algebra.md

 # Relational algebra

-`Relational algebra`, sometime called ‘relational calculus’, is the mathematical foundation of SQL databases.
+`Relational algebra`, sometimes called ‘relational calculus’, is the mathematical foundation of SQL databases.

 The algebra consists of the following five fundamental operations:
 - [projections](#projections)